plazajan/Prolog-Arrays/README.md

     putIntoArray(Array, Position, Element)

 >Arguments:
->      Array - a term representing array (initially a variable)
+      `Array` - a term representing array (initially a variable)
->      Position - a non-empty list of natural numbers (>=0)
+      `Position` - a non-empty list of natural numbers (>=0)
-      Element - a term (typically an atom but variables and open terms allowed)
+      `Element` - a term (typically an atom but variables and open terms allowed)

-    Result:
+>Result:
-      Element is pseudo-unified with the term stored at the Position or
+      `Element` is pseudo-unified with the term stored at the `Position` or
       with the variable representing this place if the place is empty.
 If
       the terms do not unify the procedure fails.
-      Array becomes a term representing the initial array with the result of
+      `Array` becomes a term representing the initial array with the result of
-      pseudo-unification stored at the position Position.
+      pseudo-unification stored at the position `Position`.

-    Backtracking:
+>Backtracking:
       The second call fails.

 2. putIntoArrayM(Array, Position, Element)